hong-chen/er3t/README.rst

 |

-Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ for the latest information.
+Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ for the latest information and community support.

 |
 |